-Be sure to keep your plant in the right sized pot with a suitable, airy potting medium.
+Be sure to keep them in the right sized pots with a suitable, airy potting medium.
 Water correctly.

-Outdoors Peperomia may have a problem with slugs and snails.
+Outdoors Peperomia rosso may have a problem with slugs and snails.

 Use a slug and snail bait which contains sodium ferric EDTA.
 Alternately, just set out a few small dishes filled with beer.